 - Always pre-fry the Chunjang in lots of oil – if you skip this step, your sauce will come out tasting a bit tart

 - Customize added ingredients – you can add or swap out vegetables.
+Many like to add potato and I personally don’t like it but totally up to you.
 Just don’t omit onions.
 You can also add squid, shrimps or scallops to the recipe below.
 Use BEEF stew meat instead of pork if you’d like

 - Make extra sauce – it keeps for several days in the fridge so just reheat and enjoy later.